lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 Story ID: User-12

 #### User Story Statement
-As a user I want to be able follow specfic games, to customise my feed
+As a user I want to be able follow specfic games, to help customise my feed

 #### Criteria
-- Game subscription/follow management
+- Users should be able to follow and unfollow games when they want
+- Users should be able manage the games they follow

 #### Dependencies
+- Create a follow button on a games page
+- Follow button will toggle whether or not you see posts from that game in your feed
+- Create a page that lists all the games that you've followed

 #### Revision History for User-12
 Version 1: ...